Clyde Carr: Political career

 Carr represented the Timaru electorate from 1928 to 1962, when he resigned.
 His long representation of the electorate is unique in that a provincial town was not a safe Labour seat, and he had no prior relation with the people of Timaru before moving there to contest the 1928 election.

 He was a dissident, getting three votes when he ran against Peter Fraser for Labour's leadership in 1940 to replace Savage as party leader.

 He was not appointed to any ministerial positions, but was Chairman of Committees (1947–1949) and Deputy Speaker (1946–1950).
 He was Vice-President of the Labour Party (1933–1934) and President (1936–1937).
 Carr was widely read, and could assist the whips if the party was caught "on the hop" by speaking for his full-time while the party reorganised.
 He had a struggle to exist on his Parliamentary salary (£7 or $14 a week when he entered the house in 1928) and also contribute to local raffles and fundraisers.
-To save money he lived in his office, sleeping on a day-bed, although Nash tried to ban this for a time.
+To save money he lived in his office, sleeping on a day-bed, although party leader Walter Nash tried to ban this for a time.

+During the Nash-led Second Labour Government from 1957 to 1960, Carr was the chairman of the education select committee.